LAST UPDATED: June 15, 2019

 Q: Do I need to break in my new speakers?

 A: A speaker’s suspension loosens with time, but that may take longer with some low-quality brands.
 You would have to play the speakers at half-power over an extended period to get to its optimum sound level.
 However, that’s not the case with products from most top brands, as you only need to pair the speaker with the right amplifier.

 Q: Do I need to replace any wiring when installing aftermarket speakers?

 A: Speakers with an RMS rating that’s below 50 watts work fine with factory installed wires.
 You should, however, consider replacing the wires for speakers with an RMS rating of 50 watts and above.
 Your factory wires may not be able to handle that power and will burn up with time.
 Consult your vehicles manual or a car audio expert to find out if your factory wires match the new speakers.

 Our top pick for the best 4×6 speaker is the Infinity Kappa 4"x6" 2-Way Loudspeakers.
 It produces accurate sound with a large frequency spectrum and can be powered by a stereo or amplifier.

-Our best budget pick is the Kenwood KFC-4675C Two Way Speaker System.
+Our best budget pick is the Kicker 43DSC4604 4x6 2-Way Speaker Pair.
 It’s a cheaply priced speaker that produces clean sound and has a high power handling capability.